kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 ### Creating a New Note

 With the length of that detour, I would not blame you if you forgot that we were in the middle of creating a button for adding a new note.
-Within the `ui.header.cljs` file, we had added a require for `[notes.ui.common :refer [button]]`, which does not exist, so let's create it now.
+Within the `ui.header.cljs` file, we had added a require for `[notes.ui.common :refer [button]]`, which we will create now.

 ```clojure
 (ns notes.ui.common